Hamburger Ballett-Tage

 International Guest Performances

-A highlight of the festival is the performance by Spanish choreographer Marcos Morau and his acclaimed company La Veronal.
-Their piece “Sonoma” captivates with primal energy and surreal dystopian beauty, inspired by the works of Luis Buñuel.
+A special highlight will be the appearance of renowned Spanish choreographer Marcos Morau and his celebrated company La Veronal with the piece Sonoma.
+This production captivates with its archaic power and surreal, dystopian beauty, inspired by the works of Luis Buñuel.

 Grand Finale with the Nijinsky Gala